5 Common Foot Problems and How To Treat Them

 To help alleviate calluses, our podiatrists recommend a similar treatment as for corns.
 Good foot care including regular moisturising, gentle exfoliation, and regular foot soaks can all ease painful symptoms.

 Don’t try and cut out the callus yourself.
-Cutting your feet is very dangerous, especially if you are diabetic.
+Cutting your feet is very dangerous, especially if you are diabetic or have diabetic symptoms.
 Don’t take risks with your feet – see a professional for safe callus removal.

 This very common foot condition is felt either under the heel (plantar fasciitis), or just behind it (Achilles tendinitis).
 Heel pain is not caused by a single incident, but is the result of repetitive pounding and stress.

-Overuse (sports such as running), standing for long periods, weight gain, age, unsupportive footwear, and over-pronation are all factors that can influence the likelihood of developing heel pain.
+Overuse (sports injuries from running for example), standing for long periods, weight gain, age, unsupportive footwear, and over-pronation are all factors that can influence the likelihood of developing heel pain.